elliottlawson/converse/docs/guide/streaming.md

 # Streaming Responses

 Most AI providers stream responses token by token.
-Laravel Converse makes it easy to store these streams while maintaining a great user experience.
+Converse makes it easy to store these streams while maintaining a great user experience.

 ## Starting a Streaming Response